Ricky-Fr/Ableton-MCP-Server-XTouch/MCP-Server-X/README.md

----

 # 🚀 MCP Server for Ableton Live
-**Version 2.3 — Stable (Work in Progress)**
+**Version 2.3 — Stable**
-- Add device rack exploration : more than 16 macros availables in intrument rack.
-AI can reach them in grouped R/W

 A lightweight, fast, and fully scriptable **MCP server** for Ableton Live.
-It exposes a complete set of tools (44 total) to control Live: session, tracks, clips, devices, browser, groove, automation, and more.
+It exposes a complete set of tools to control Live: session, tracks, clips, devices, browser, groove, automation, and more.

 Designed for AI agents, control surfaces, and advanced automation workflows.